 Just like case study emails, these emails also act as social proof but more like a review or anecdotal, coming right from the horse’s mouth, that is previous customers.

-Especially, if you put things in the quotes as the first person with their images and credentials, it makes everything more legit and trustworthy.
+Especially, if you put things in the quotes in the first person with their images and credentials, it makes everything more legit and trustworthy.

 Reading the firsthand experience of the product is what any prospective customer seeks knowingly or unknowingly.

 Make sure your testimonial emails are authentic and have at least some portion of the quoted first-person written experience.

 Then, you can further explain how your product or service helped them.
 Make it short and precise, and focus on the ‘value’ it offered and how the customer’s life and work were impacted.